ramarvab/tinyurl/Readme.md

    - The key is generated using alphanumeric characters [A-Z, a-z, 0-9].
 This would generate 62^8 combinations which would result in roughly 250 trillion possible keys which would suffice for our system.

- #### Improvement/Issues in Keygeneration
+ #### Improvement/Issues

    - In case of key collision, the application returns error.
 Instead of that we can keep generating keys until there is no collision.
 This approach will increase the latency of the appliication as we need to keep checking the key in the database until we found a valid key.
    - Another approach can be keep generating keys offline and use the pregenerated key for the url service.
    This will improve the speed and latency of the application.
+   - Better exception handling and writing test cases.

 #### scalability
--  use consistent hashing for partitioning the data as Range based or Hashbased partitioning can lead to skewness in the partitions because of hot url which generates most of the traffic.
+-  Use consistent hashing for partitioning the data as Range based or Hashbased partitioning can lead to skewness in the partitions because of hot url which generates most of the traffic.
-- for caching, we can use Least Recently Used eviction policy because for our service 80% of the traffic will be generated for top 20% of the urls.
+- For caching, we can use Least Recently Used eviction policy because for our service 80% of the traffic will be generated for top 20% of the urls.